IBM-EPBL/IBM-Project-53485-1661411454/Project Development Phase/sprint1/README.md

 ## Project Development Phase
 ### Sprint 1 (Register)

-    This folder contains the register page for the project.The page is created using php, html, css and sql.
+    This folder contains the coding part of  register page for the project.The page is created using php, html, css and sql.